Dasharo/docs/docs/dev-proc/smbios-rules.md

 ### Vendor field

-The Vendor field, for firmware with initial release date after 13 January 2021, is set as follows:
+The Vendor field, for firmware with release date after 13 January 2022, is set as follows:

 ```bash
 3mdeb
 ```

-For firmware with initial release date before 13 January 2021:
+For firmware with release date before 13 January 2022:

 ```bash
 3mdeb Embedded Systems Consulting